 The Excavations of Ancient Thera is an interesting historical site which actually offers free entry from November to March on the first Sunday of the month.
 But it is also only €2 for entry on other days.
 The site is located at the summit of Profitis Ilias, which is the tallest mountain on Santorini.
 Views from this spot are also incredible!

 Another historical site worth visiting is Akrotiri.
 Similar to Pompeii in Italy, it is an ancient city which was buried underneath volcanic ash in the 17th BC.
 The entrance fee is just €5 – another great activity to do on a budget in Santorini.
-Akrotiri is located next to Red Beach.
+The site is located very near to Red Beach.
 Make sure to read this detailed guide on ancient Akrotiri here before you visit!

 So that’s my complete guide to visiting Santorini on a budget.
 It’s a Greek island that’s definitely known to come with a price tag.
 But this isn’t the case, and I hope this guide has helped you realise that Santorini can be done on a budget!

 In fact, the island is perfect for a budget Greek holiday or even backpacking in the Greek Islands.
 I’ve also written a travel guide to the beautiful nearby island of Milos if you’re keen to visiting another Greek island, and one that’s far quieter!
 Do also check my guide to Greek island hopping here, as well as my guide to quieter, lesser know Greek islands here.

 If you’re looking for another destination that’s great on a budget, I’d definitely recommend Croatia.
 Similar to Greece, it’s a destination packed with stunning landscapes, fantastic food and interesting history.
 Do take a read of my one week Croatia road trip itinerary, a great way to see a lot of the country without spending too much.
 Also, don’t forget to check my guide to luxury glamping at Obonjan – an experience not to be missed!